kiboschool/course-mathematical-thinking/src/final-project.md

 This is a multi-week project.

-You have until Nov 21 to finish all of the required parts of the project.
+You have until Dec 16 to finish all of the required parts of the project.

 You are expected to submit your work by these deadlines: